aliyousefiaan/myt-devops-assignment/README.md

 Also would consider different AWS accounts for different environments.

 ### Describe how you would implement a solution to grant access to various AWS services to the deployed application.
-This project needs access to AWS services like Secrets Manager and Route 53.
+The applications in this project needs access to AWS services like Secrets Manager and Route 53.
 Instead of storing credentials in the applications, AWS Identity and Access Management (IAM) roles are used:

 #### IAM Roles & Service Accounts
 The applications are assigned an IAM role using Kubernetes Service Accounts and AWS IAM integration (IAM Roles for Service Accounts - IRSA).